Tips for painters new to the market

 It's sharing a piece of yourself that will outlive your great-grandchildren, covering expenses so you can produce and contribute more to the world.

-But mostly, it's the exhilarating feeling of moving forward.
+But mostly, it's that wonderful feeling of moving forward.
 Selling just plain feels good.

 And I didn't always feel this way.